Mireia Martínez

-Mireia Martínez (born 21 April 2005) is a Spanish rhythmic gymnast.
+Mireia Martínez (born 21 April 2005) is a retired Spanish rhythmic gymnast.
 She's the bronze All-Around and 5 hoops medalist at the 2022 World Championships.

 Personal life

 She took up the sport at age four in La Pobla de Vallbona, she came to this sport by chance when walking at the sports complex in her hometown and she saw some girls practising rhythmic gymnastics.
-Her dream is to compete at the 2024 Olympic Games in Paris.
+Her dream was to compete at the 2024 Olympic Games in Paris.